- History and philosophy of science.

 - Osteopathic diagnosis and differential diagnosis of the nervous, musculoskeletal, psychiatric, cardiovascular, pulmonary, gastrointestinal, endocrine, genitourinary, immunological, reproductive and otolaryngology systems.

-- General synthesis of basic laboratory and imaging data.
+- General synthesis of primary laboratory and imaging data.

 - Clinical problem-solving and reasoning.

 - Understanding of relevant research and its integration into practice.

 - Clinical documentation.

 - Osteopathic techniques, including direct methods such as thrust, articulatory, muscle energy and general osteopathic methods.